Disclaimer

 - Buffers vs. Cache: Historically distinct, modern Linux kernels often manage them similarly within the "page cache."
 The

-memory is reclaimable.
+buff/cachevalue seen in tools likefreeandtoprepresents the sum of memory used for both purposes.
+Crucially, most of thisbuff/cachememory is reclaimable.
 If applications need more RAM, the kernel will shrink the cache/buffers to free up space. - Free vs. Available Memory:

-: Memory that is completely unused.
-In Linux, this number might seem low because the kernel actively uses "free" RAM for buffers and cache to improve performance.available
+free: Memory that is completely unused.
+In Linux, this number might seem low because the kernel actively uses "free" RAM for buffers and cache to improve performance.available: An estimation (available since kernel 3.14) of how much memory is truly available for starting new applications without resorting to swapping.
+It accounts forfreememory plus reclaimable parts ofbuff/cache.availableis generally the most useful metric to determine if the system is under memory pressure.

 - OOM Killer (Out Of Memory Killer): A Linux kernel process that activates when the system is critically low on memory and cannot reclaim enough (e.g., by shrinking caches or swapping).
 To prevent a total system lockup, the OOM Killer selects a process (based on heuristics like memory usage and "oom_score") and terminates (

-s) it to free up memory.
+SIGKILLs) it to free up memory.
 While it saves the system from crashing, it means an application was forcibly killed.
-Seeing OOM Killer activity in logs (dmesg
+Seeing OOM Killer activity in logs (dmesgorjournalctl) indicates severe memory pressure.

 Tools for Memory Monitoring